 Navratri or Navaratri means nine nights.

-Even though people perform worship during the morning time also, both at homes and the temples, the most important type of worshipping takes place during the evenings hours in all these nine days.
+Even though people perform worship during the morning time also, both at homes and the temples, the most important type of worship takes place during the evening hours in all these nine days.

 The tenth day is celebrated as Dussehra.